carpentries/instructor-training/pages/05-collab.md

 ---
-layout: lesson
+layout: page
-root: ..
-title: Collaborative Lesson Development
+title: Instructor Training
+subtitle: Improving Instruction
+minutes: 10
 ---
-## Improving Instruction
+> ## Learning Objectives {.objectives}
+>
+> * FIXME

 Teaching is a performing art.
 As in music or athletics,